 Instructions

-- Mix the spices and salt in a small bowl.
+- Mix the spices and salt for the dry rub in a small bowl.
 Pat the pork chops dry with paper towels and rub the spice mixture evenly onto both sides of the chops.
 If you’re almost ready to cook, leave the pork chops out at room temperature for up to 30 minutes (it’s also fine to cook them right away).
 If you’d rather cook later, cover and refrigerate them for an hour or two, taking them out at least 15 minutes before you plan to cook them.

 - Heat a large cast iron skillet over medium-high heat.
 If your skillet is not large enough to hold all the chops in a single layer with a little space between them, use two separate pans or cook them in batches.